ghiscoding/multiple-select-vanilla/README.md

 ### version 4.0
 - build ESM-Only and drop CJS (CommonJS) build (aka `require()`)

 ### version 5.0

-Locale management has been refactored to remove usage of the global `window` object.
+- **Locale management** has been refactored to remove usage of the global `window` object.
 Locales are now provided via a modular registry and injected through options.
-This change affects how you load, switch, and reference locales.
-Also, the `multiple-select-` prefix has been removed from all locale import paths (single and merged) and no longer exists on the `window` object
+The `multiple-select-` prefix has been removed from all locale import paths (single and merged) and no longer exists on the `window` object.

+- **Lazy loading API change:** The `lazyData` option now uses a callback signature: `lazyData(resolve, reject)` instead of returning a Promise.
+This allows for more flexible async data loading and error handling.
+See the demo and documentation for updated usage examples.

 **Migration Example:**